chickenwaffle/panel-attack/CHAOS_README_FIRST.txt

+I apparently broke something on my build, working on fixing it lol

 VERY IMPORTANT: This build is based upon an older version of stable, so it is not up-to-date with the current version of stable (May 2024 at the time of uploading this).